The Brief –

 *Image 1,4 and 6 my tutor feels that these are my stronger pictures in relation to your underpinning ideas.
 Image 6 – tutors comment – ‘if I had to focus on one of your images that set a higher standard I would Image 6′

 I agree with my tutor Image 4 for me was one of my favourites, I do feel that these images do communicate my ideas more than the others.

 Image 2 and 3

 *Following the advice of my tutor I edited the colour of my images using the hue and saturation adjustments in Photoshop.
-I then placed them on a second Art board to see if the images colours was more consistent.
+I then placed them on a second Artboard to see if the colours of the image were more consistent.
 I am feeling happy with the end result as I can see the difference in the images.

 *my tutor mentions the orientation of the images.
-Tutors comment – ‘Whilst the orientation of the images doesn’t particularly jar in the current presentation format on-screen, If you are to submit the work as a printed portfolio the switching from portrait to landscape world become intrusive.
-As a general rule keep all picture in the same orientation.
+Tutors comment – ‘Whilst the orientation of the images doesn’t particularly jar in the current presentation format on-screen If you are to submit the work as a printed portfolio the switching from portrait to landscape world become intrusive.
+As a general rule keep all pictures in the same orientation.

-*After this comment I’m thinking about how I can submit this assignment for assessment.
-I honestly never thought about the orientation of the images being the same and I have definitely learned something new here and will keep it mind when shooting my next Assignment.
+*After this comment, I’m thinking about how I can submit this assignment for assessment.
+I honestly never thought about the orientation of the images being the same and I have definitely learned something new here and will keep in mind when shooting my next Assignment.